-Orange County, California Healthcare Fraud Defense Attorney
+Orange County Healthcare Fraud Defense Lawyers

-Seasoned Orange County Healthcare Fraud Defense Lawyers
+Seasoned Orange County Healthcare Fraud Defense Attorneys

 If you’re a healthcare provider in Orange County, chances are high that you are (or may soon be) the target of a federal investigation.
 High-stakes fraud investigations are being conducted by the Drug Enforcement Administration (DEA) and the Department of Health and Human Services (DHHS) with increasing frequency into matters ranging from opioid diversion to payment of unlawful kickbacks and any number of alleged federal violations in between.
 If your business or practice is currently under such an investigation, you need the help of the experienced Orange County healthcare fraud defense lawyers at Oberheiden, P.C.

-Oberheiden, P.C., is a federal healthcare fraud defense law firm that represents healthcare providers and other industry entities in both civil and criminal matters in Florida.
-Together, our proven Orange County healthcare fraud defense lawyers have well over a century of combined legal experience – including decades of experience as senior federal prosecutors – to contribute to the most effective defense of your case.
+Oberheiden, P.C., is a federal healthcare fraud defense law firm that represents healthcare providers and other industry entities in both civil and criminal matters in California.
+Together, our proven Orange County healthcare fraud defense attorneys have well over a century of combined legal experience – including decades of experience as senior federal prosecutors – to contribute to the most effective defense of your case.
 The knowledge and skill offered by Oberheiden, P.C., is unparalleled, and our passion is helping clients to make smart decisions in order to avoid the unnecessary consequences of federal healthcare fraud investigations.

 As you read this, you may be the subject of investigation for allegedly submitting “false” or “fraudulent” claims to Medicare, Medicaid, or TriCare.
 You may have been told that you’re contributing to the nation’s opioid epidemic.
 You may be the target of an investigation, the reasons for which you don’t even fully understand.
 If you’re facing these difficulties, we’d like to help.
 It’s our goal to clear your name so that you can get back to the business you know best.